AliceO2Group/WebUi/docs/HTTP.md

 # HTTPS server
-The basic task of HTTPS server is to provide REST API.
-In addition, it:
+HTTPS server provided an easy way of createing REST API.
+In addition, it supports:
- - Authenticates via OAuth 2 service
+ - CERN OAuth 2 authentication
- - Authorizes via e-groups
+ - E-groups authorization
- - Secures each request with JWT token
+ - JWT token secured requests
- - Redirects HTTP to HTTPS
+ - HTTP to HTTPS redirection
 By default, it serves `public` directory as static content.
-It also renders main page from `public/index.tpl`.

 #### Instance